DanukaDilshann/Developing-Predictive-Model-For-Thyroid-Cancer-Recurrence/README.md

 # Studying Recurrence of Well-Differentiated Thyroid Cancer

 ## Overview
-This project aims to develop a predictive model for the recurrence of well-differentiated thyroid cancer using machine learning techniques.
-The dataset includes 17 variables from 383 patients, collected over a 15-year period.
+This document presents a comprehensive study aimed at developing a predictive model for the recurrence of well-differentiated thyroid cancer using machine learning techniques.
+It leverages various patient factors such as age, gender, smoking history, thyroid function, and cancer stage to build and evaluate different models.
+The study's core focus is on enhancing diagnostic accuracy, early detection, and optimized treatment planning in clinical practice, ultimately improving patient management and outcomes.

 ## Objective
 The objective is to develop a predictive model for the recurrence of well-differentiated thyroid